Edible Garden

 How to Harvest Herbs

-If they aren’t harvested, the stems will grow taller and taller and eventually flower.
+Mint, alongside thyme, oregano, rosemary, and sage, is a stem-growing herb.
+If not harvested, the stems of these herbs will grow taller and eventually flower.
 Cutting the stem just above a set of leaves is the best way to harvest these types of herbs.
-They will then produce side shoots, resulting in a bushier plant and more harvests for you!
+They will then produce side shoots, resulting in a bushier plant and more harvests for the future!

 Example of best harvest point on mint plant